Pendragon (band): 1991 - Toff Records

+2002 - Acoustically Challenged

 In 2002, the band released Acoustically Challenged, documenting an "unplugged" session with a number of the band's songs retooled for acoustic instruments, which was originally broadcast on Radio 3 Warsaw.
 This was considered an unusual move for a progressive rock band, since progressive rock tends to focus a lot on the use of electronic synthesisers and electric guitars; however, the melodic qualities of the band's compositions proved to be well-suited to an acoustic context, and the album was reasonably successful.
 This heralded a new willingness to experiment on the part of the band, following a run of studio albums all broadly in the same vein as The World.
 On 2005's Believe they took their music in a somewhat darker direction, causing a certain amount of controversy amongst their fans.
 2008's Pure, which featured elements of progressive metal, refined the style of Believe and was well received by the progressive rock fandom, being voted Album of the Year 2008 on DPRP.

 On 21 April 2009, Pendragon released a live album and DVD, Concerto Maximo, shot in Katowice on 13 October 2008.
 It was filmed and edited by Metal Mind.
 It was released in several versions – a 2-CD release that features just the audio from the show, a DVD featuring the full show, and a DVD-and-2-CD special edition, which was limited to 1000 copies.

 In October 2010, the band recorded the follow-up to Pure, the album Passion which was released in the spring of 2011.
 This was followed by Men Who Climb Mountains in 2014.
 Both albums continued the darker, heavier, more progressive metal-influenced direction of the band.

+Since 2014

 In April 2014, the band announced that they had parted ways with drummer Scott Higham for "personal reasons".
 He was then replaced by Craig Blundell.
 In June 2015, Blundell was replaced by Jan-Vincent Velazco.

 In September 2019 the band released a 40th Anniversary boxed set containing five compact discs.
 The first three represent a complete live concert recording made in London during 2018.
 The remaining two discs are re-mixed and remastered versions of the albums The World and Men Who Climb Mountains.
 In February 2020, a new album called Love Over Fear was released.